-House Bill No. [insert bill number] proposes comprehensive amendments to the Campaign Finance Disclosure Act in Louisiana, focusing on enhancing the regulation of campaign financing.
-Key changes include the establishment of leadership committees, updated definitions of contributions and expenditures, and new reporting requirements aimed at promoting transparency while respecting constitutional rights related to political speech.
-The bill raises the threshold for reporting in-kind contributions and expenditures from $25 to $50 and increases the reporting thresholds for candidates, with contributions for statewide office rising from $1,000 to $2,000 and for district office candidates from $500 to $1,000.
-Additionally, it modifies the definition of "political committee" to include entities receiving or making contributions exceeding $1,000 in a calendar year.
+House Bill No. [insert bill number] proposes comprehensive amendments to the Campaign Finance Disclosure Act in Louisiana, aiming to enhance the regulation of campaign financing while safeguarding constitutional rights related to political speech and due process.
+Key changes include the introduction of leadership committees, updated definitions of contributions and expenditures, and new reporting requirements.
+The bill raises the threshold for in-kind contributions and expenditures from $25 to $50 and increases the reporting thresholds for candidates and political committees, such as raising the limit for reporting contributions from individuals for major office candidates from $1,000 to $2,000.
+Additionally, it clarifies that communications from churches are exempt from disclosure unless they advocate for or against a specific candidate.

 Statutes affected: HB596 Original: 18:1483(8), 18:6(C), 18:1(C), 18:2(H)(1), 18:1483(15), 18:1486(C)(1)